drshahizan/software-engineering/proposal/submission/sec02/Alpha/readme.md

 ### 12. Conclusion:

-The Kolej Tun Dr Ismail College room rental services project aims to simplify the room rental process for students and staff by developing a web-based system that automates the process of renting college rooms.
+The Kolej Tun Dr Ismail College room rental system project aims to simplify the room rental process for students and staff by developing a web-based system that automates the process of renting college rooms.
 The system will consist of a three-tier architecture with a presentation tier, application tier, and data tier.
 The project will require a team with expertise in full-stack web development, and various software tools such as HTML, CSS, JavaScript, React, Flask, Node.js, and PostgreSQL.

 The system will include features such as student registration, room searching and booking, payment processing, room cancellation, user feedback and review, and administrative functions.
 The project team will also define a clear scope, timeline, and deliverables of the project, as well as the resources required to complete the project.
 The expected outcomes of the project include an efficient and streamlined college room rental process, accurate and timely payment processing, and reduced administrative workload for staff.